kelly1801/15min/README.md

-Sure, here's an updated version of the README file that includes the pull request format and the updated project name:

 # 15min

 15min is an open source video conferencing app designed to encourage short and productive meetings.
 The app allows users to create meetings that are limited to 15 minutes, ensuring that discussions stay focused and on track.